rtrlib/rbv/README.md

 control plane of the Internet.
 For the validation process RBV uses the [RTRlib][rtrlib] to access and query RPKI cache servers.

-It offers a RESTful interface to web-applications for validation queries, and simple website offering the same service in a user-friendly manner.
-Further, it is the backend for the RPKI browser plugin available for [Firefox][firefox] and [Chrome][chrome].
+It offers a RESTful interface to web-applications for validation queries, and a simple website offering the same service in a user-friendly manner.
+Further, it is also a backend for the RPKI browser plugin available for [Firefox][firefox] and [Chrome][chrome].

 ## requirements